nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [schema-org-graph-js](https://github.com/harlan-zw/schema-org-graph) - Build Schema.org graphs for JavaScript Runtimes (Browser, Node, etc).
 Improve your sites SEO with quick and easy Rich Results.
 - [zoxy](https://github.com/skarab42/zoxy) - Small type-safe object proxy around Zod to help you stay safe after your data is loaded.
 - [ReactiveFile](https://github.com/judehunter/reactivefile) - Lightweight library for creating a reactive binding between a JS object and a file.
+- [pasta-sourcemaps](https://github.com/bloomberg/pasta-sourcemaps) - Pretty (and) Accurate Stack Trace Analysis is an extension to the JavaScript source map format that allows for accurate function name decoding.

 ## Links